QuentinRa/blog.quentinra.dev/tools-and-frameworks/others/testing/methodology/index.md

 You should always ask yourself

-* What my function is supposed to do?
+* What is my function supposed to do?
 * Will adding my function, do what we want?
-* What problems adding my function might cause?
+* What problems might be caused by adding my function?
 </div></div>

 <hr class="sep-both">